Reviews You Can Rely On

 Design and Functionality

 It's perfectly at home in the overhead bin, and it rolls through airports like it owns the place.
-Even better, it seamlessly converts to a backpack and gladly hauls your gear into the great outdoors.
-We packed and unpacked our Daylite with countless combinations of clothing and gear and were pleased to find that it could handle a wide variety of payloads, resulting in impressive scores for this metric.
+Even better, it seamlessly converts to a backpack and gladly hauls gear into the great outdoors.
+We packed and unpacked our Daylite with countless combinations of clothing and gear and was always pleased to find that it could handle a wide variety of payloads, resulting in impressive scores for this metric.

 In addition to its main interior storage compartment, the Daylite offers three additional exterior pockets and one interior mesh pocket.
 Our favorite was the largest exterior side pocket, which runs the length of the bag, and is a perfect place to shove last-minute items or dirty clothes.
-We also loved the newly designed wheel housings, which also double as exterior bumper rails, and we dig the “press-anywhere” trolley handle lock.
+We also loved the newly designed wheel housings, which also double as exterior bumper rails, and we geeked out on the “press-anywhere” trolley handle lock.

 Showing off some of the Daylite's exterior features.
 Our favorites of them all were its newer, beefier, all-terrain wheels, and its rugged, extended wheel housing which protects the bag against contact with curbing and stairs.